Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 **How is a predictive parsing table created?**
 - FIRST(a):  set of terminals that begins strings derived from a. if a is epsilon or generates epsilon, then epsilon is also in FIRST(a)
 	![[Pasted image 20250930052505.png]]

-	 TLDR: set of terminals that can appear immediately to the right of A in some sentential form
+	 TLDR: set of terminals that can appear **first** in some string derived from α
 - FOLLOW(a): Set of terminals that can immediately follow A in a sentenial form.
 	- ![[Pasted image 20250930052803.png]]
 	  TLDR: set of terminals that can appear immediately to the right of A in some sentential form